chinapedia/wikipedia.abstract.en/Page/Gelatin.md

 Production

-Materials_Used_in_Gelatin_Production.svg Gelatin production by geographical region{{Citation needed The worldwide production amount of gelatin is about .[37]
+The worldwide production amount of gelatin is about .[37]
 On a commercial scale, gelatin is made from by-products of the meat and leather industries.
 Most gelatin is derived from pork skins, pork and cattle bones, or split cattle hides.[38]
 Gelatin made from fish by-products avoids some of the religious objections to gelatin consumption.[39]
 The raw materials are prepared by different curing, acid, and alkali processes that are employed to extract the dried collagen hydrolysate.
 These processes may take several weeks, and differences in such processes have great effects on the properties of the final gelatin products.

 Gelatin also can be prepared at home.
 Boiling certain cartilaginous cuts of meat or bones results in gelatin being dissolved into the water.
 Depending on the concentration, the resulting stock (when cooled) will form a jelly or gel naturally.
 This process is used for aspic.